-A will is the traditional and most affordable tool for transferring assets to heirs.
-A will can be used to distribute various assets as well as to impose certain duties on heirs.
+A will is a traditional and most affordable tool for transferring assets to heirs.
+A will can be used to distribute various assets as well as to impose specific duties on heirs.

 The important things to remember include the following:

-Under Russian law, all assets acquired during a marriage is considered joint property of the spouses.
-The exception is personal belongings and property received as a gift, by inheritance or under other gratuitous transactions.
+Under Russian law, all assets acquired during a marriage are considered joint property of the spouses.
+The exception is personal belongings and property received as gifts, by inheritance, or under other gratuitous transactions.
 This is the general rule.
 It applies regardless of in whose name the property is registered.

 Let's explain with an example.
-Nikolay became the owner of a factory, winery and other assets before the marriage.
-He owns the assets through foreign companies in Cyprus, which, in turn, are owned by a foreign holding company.
-Nikolay is surprised to learn that he cannot distribute specific assets, i.e., the factory, the winery, among his heirs directly.
+Alexander owned a factory, winery, and other assets before the marriage.
+He holds the assets through foreign companies in Cyprus, which, in turn, are owned by a foreign holding company.
+Alexander is surprised to learn that he cannot directly distribute specific assets, i.e., the factory and the winery, among his heirs.
 He can only make a will in respect of the shares of the foreign holding company.

-In this case it is important to correctly describe these assets, so that the will could be executed and there would be no need to rewrite it many times later, since the share of ownership may change.
+In this case, it is essential to correctly describe these assets so that the will can be executed and there would be no need to rewrite it many times later, since the ownership share may change.

 The executor of the will acts as a trustee of the estate.
 The testator can, for example, instruct the executor to vote in a certain way at a general meeting of shareholders of the company whose shares form part of the estate.
 Such management will ensure the continued operation of the business while the probate process is underway at the notary.
 The executor of the will can be a business partner or a close friend who is not a legal heir and will not be interested in the assets.
 Some choose one of the heirs for this role, but such a choice often leads to a conflict of interest.